 AdvancePierre Foods takes the prep out of preparing a meal.
 The company is a top US supplier of packaged sandwiches, fully-cooked chicken and beef items, veggie patties, breaded meats, and bakery products.
 It caters to several sectors, such as schools, vending, wholesale clubs, and grocery and convenience stores.
 As part of its business, it operates meat processing plants, sandwich assembly facilities, and bakeries across five mostly Midwestern states.
 AdvancePierre Foods was formed by the merger of Pierre Foods, Advance Food Company, and Advance Brands.
 The company is owned by Oaktree Capital Management along with shareholders and managers of its predecessor companies.

-AdvancePierre Foods operates four divisions: convenience and vending; food service; retail; and schools.
-All are based in Edmond, Oklahoma, with the exception of convenience and vending, which is located in Cincinnati.
+AdvancePierre Foods operates four divisions: convenience and vending; foodservice; retail; and schools.
+All are based in Edmond, Oklahoma, with the exception of the convenience and vending division, which is located in Cincinnati.
+Indeed, the company's 220,000-sq.-ft. manufacturing plant located north of the Tri-County Mall (in Springdale, Ohio) can produce 600,000-plus pounds of beef, pork, and chicken products each day.

 Sales and Marketing